Jet-Set Bohemian: Miami’s New-Age Spa MovementPhoto courtesy of The Spa at The Standard Spa: Adrian Gaut Travel Features Miami

 Photo courtesy of Faena Hotel Miami Beach

-the light-filled room, I take a seat against the seafoam-green wallpaper painted with flamingos and flowers, ready to chat with the therapist, James, about my treatment.
+Stepping into the light-filled room, I take a seat against the seafoam-green wallpaper painted with flamingos and flowers, ready to chat with the therapist, James, about my treatment.
 After getting the medical history portion out of the way, he presents a golden tray with seven small bottles sitting on top.
 “Take a sniff and see which one you’d like in your singing bowl during the massage,” James says.
 Like Alice in Wonderland, I hesitantly select one of the scents, learning that the orange bottle of “Sacred Oil” is associated with my crown chakra.
 Catching my look of confusion (crown? chakra?), James gives me a quick crash course on chakras and singing bowls, both of which would be worked on throughout the course of my two hour-long treatment titled “Tree of Life Vibrations” at Miami’s first South American-inspired spa, Tierra Santa Spa.

 A melody of sound bowls play over three of my seven chakras (Sanskirt for wheels, referring to wheels of energy throughout your body), starting at my head and ending at my toes, before a singing bowl of warm water is placed on my heart chakra on my upper back.
 Each of the seven South American-sourced oils is used as aromatherapy throughout the nature-themed experience that targets tension points with the help of Brazilian rose stones, vibration and sound.